antonios6123/github-tutorial/README.md

 `git init` - Initalizes git in our directory for version control -- only do this once at the beginning.
 Cd into the folder you want to be the parent folder, git init, and that becomes the parent folder.

-`rm -rf .git` - Remove the hidden .git folder from the git init command

 `git add file` or `git add .` - Adds the current/entire directory: all files that have changed (including deleted/renamed files)

 `git commit -m` - Takes a “snapshot” of files on the stage. -m adds a message to go along with it to help you keep track of what you changed in this commit.